 - 3/4 cup red colored sugar

-- In a large bowl, cream the butter, shortening and sugar until light and fluffy.
+- In a large mixing bowl, cream the butter, shortening and sugar.
 Beat in eggs and vanilla.
 Combine the flour, baking powder and salt; gradually add to creamed mixture and mix well.
 Chill for 1 hour or until easy to handle.

 - On a lightly floured surface, roll out dough to 1/8-in. thickness.
 Cut with a floured 2-1/2-in. five-point star-shaped cookie cutter.
 Cut a vertical slit between two points on each star to just above the center; spread dough apart to form a 1/4-in. opening.